zvolin/ethereum-canister/README.md

 ### Synchronization

-The background loop is using `ic_cdk_timers::set_timer_interval` and runs in 12s intervals which is equal to the Ethereum slot time.
+The background loop utilizes ic_cdk_timers::set_timer_interval and operates at 12-second intervals, mirroring the Ethereum slot time.
 This is the only place where the running helios client is ever mutated and the time of locking for updating was reduced to the required minimum which should be unnoticeable.

 ### Upgrades

-The canister stores its configuration and the last checkpoint it has reached in stable memory.
+The canister stores its configuration and the latest checkpoint it has reached in stable memory.
 When upgrading the canister it should restart the helios client itself with the previous configuration and the checkpoint that was already trusted.
 The last
 64 blocks will be re-fetched.

 ### Error handling

-Researching the approaches to error handling in inter-canister calls yields two results: returning the `Result`s or just panicking when something goes wrong.
+Exploring error handling strategies for inter-canister calls reveals two options: returning Results or triggering panics upon errors.
 The panicking way was chosen, as the `Result`s seemed less ergonomic for potential developers and they feel a bit inconsistent as `CallResult` already has `CanisterError` and `CanisterReject` variants.
-Also going with panics and having the state reverted felt more familiar with the smart contracts on other blockchains.
+Also going with the panics and having the state reverted felt more familiar with the smart contracts on other blockchains.

 ## Implementation notes